cypress-io/code-coverage/README.md

 ### Coverage reporting timeouts

 If the plugin times out when sending coverage report data to be merged, this may be due to a very large report being sent across processes.
-You can batch the report by setting the `sendCoverageBatchSize` environment variable in your `cypress.config.js` file's 'env' section.
+You can batch the report by setting the `sendCoverageBatchSize` value in your `cypress.config.js` file's `expose` section.
 Assign the variable an integer value representing the number of report keys to send per batch.

 ## Contributing